UCLA athletes arrested in China thank Trump for their release

 All three thanked the president and the United States government.
 They also thanked China and the Chinese police for treating them well.

-Prior to the press conference, Trump asked on Twitter whether the players would thank him for their release and said they were facing a 10-year prison sentence.
+Prior to the news conference, Trump asked on Twitter whether the players would thank him for their release and said they had faced a 10-year prison sentence.

 The athletes also thanked members of the UCLA staff as well as their families for sticking with them.
 They also apologized for their actions.